 Living is living.
 The mundane.
 What I was hoping to get from my walks is thus connection with the mundane and yet also meaning-making (to elevate what I saw and transform it beyond mere survival).
 I create that meaning through writing.
 First narrating the walk, highlighting sources that I could then interpret.
 And then interpreting those resources.

 I also create meaning through photography.
 Here it is less clear.
 It is difficult to be intentional with the images I capture while separating fact from meaning.
 All my photographs moving forward that I want to share shall have meaning.
 Shall be meaningful.
 Or perhaps I should just let myself free and try to flow.
-But at the same time always strengthen my philosophical tendencies so that it tranports into how I see things.
+But at the same time always strengthen my philosophical tendencies so that it transports into how I see things.

 Philosophy Walking Photos + Narratives